Return to Home Return to Overview Strategy Guide

 Proto-Greerling Phase

 Once Greer hits 10% of his HP, he will become Invulnerable.
 At the same time, three Champion Proto-Greerlings will appear.
-They have 12 possible spawn points, out of which three are chosen at random.
+They have 12 possible spawn points, from these, three are chosen at random.

 Greer will remain fully active throughout this phase.
 The squad should pay attention to his highly disruptive mechanics, in particular Blob of Blight, Eruption of Rot and Ripples of Rot.